ElpisTser/local-network-text-transfer/README.md

 - Provides two endpoints:
   - `GET /ping`: check server availability
   - `POST /log`: receive and log text sent from the mobile app
-  - `GET /qr`: returns a QR code containing the server URL for easier mobile connection
 - On startup, logs the local IP address and port the server is running on
+- Displays a QR code containing the server URL in the terminal for easy scanning and connection

 ---